amanda010792/confluent-databricks-ml/README.md

 ##### Produce initial wait times

 Imagine we have a stale machine learning model that has created some estimated wait times for our pizza orders.
 Initially, let's load that wait time into our Kafka Cluster.
-However, once we are done with the lab we will be able to recieve the most up to date wait times and communicate these to our customers so they have a real-time update when they attempt to make a pizza order.
+However, once we are done with the lab we will be able to receive the most up to date wait times and communicate these to our customers so they have a real-time update when they attempt to make a pizza order.

 In Kafka we store schemas for our topics in a Schema Registry.
 In Confluent Cloud you create Schema Registries at the environment level.
 You can create and edit schemas in a schema editor and associate them with Kafka topics.
 We will use the Schema Registry created above to store the schema information for our topics.
 The schema for our waittimes_avro topic can be found in schemas/waittimes-avro-schema.json.
 As you can see, the AVRO schema is stored in a json file.
 We will use this AVRO schema to serialize the messages we write to Confluent Cloud.